ohxyz/react-get-started/README.md

 This is _NOT_ a npm package intended for installation.
 So do _NOT_ install it.

-This is a basic setup of React with Babel, Webpack, including least packages to let you get started.
+This is a basic setup of React with Babel, Webpack, including least packages to get you started.

 # Get started
 Go to https://github.com/ohxyz/react-get-started